Omabekee/TNF-SequenceAnalysis/README.md

-# BioinformHER Mini-Project: Comprehensive sequence analysis of the human TNF gene
+# A Comprehensive sequence analysis of the human TNF gene
-This is a repository for the BioinformHER Module 1 Mini Project, containing sequence files, analysis report, gene study insights and key findings.
+This is a repository for the Comprehensive sequence analysis of the human tumor necrosis factor (TNF) gene, focusing on variant detection, functional annotation, gene study insights and key findings.

-## Objective: To apply bioinformatics skills learned in Module 1 to analyze and interpret the human TNF gene sequence, which encodes a proinflammatory cytokine called TNF.
+## Objective: To analyze and interpret the human TNF gene sequence, which encodes a proinflammatory cytokine called TNF.

 ## Project Tasks and Workflow:
 1. Downloading the human TNF gene sequence.